Search

 • Offering inferior policies in minority neighborhoods

-If you live in Philadelphia, Southeast Pennsylvania or Lehigh Valley and have questions about fair housing and homeowners insurance, contact info@equalhousing.org, 866-540-FAIR or complete an online form.
+If you live in Philadelphia, Southeast Pennsylvania or the Lehigh Valley and have questions about fair housing and homeowners insurance, contact info@equalhousing.org, 866-540-FAIR or contact us.

 Resources: